Torun Eriksen vocals

 Besides Kjetil Dalland (bass guitar, guitars, programming) she is joined by drummer Andreas Bye and pianist David Wallumrød who is a faithful companion since her debut in 2003.
 Together they are creating a multilayered sound which is pushing boundaries of any genre.
 They are supporting Torun’s texts carefully and progressively, still in a humble and serving way.

-“Grand White Silk” is setting new standards for an already impressing career, preparing the way for a next step with its (again) successful cooperation of Torun and Kjetil: a duo album, which will be released in Spring 2018 at Jazzland.
+“Grand White Silk” is setting new standards for an already impressing career, preparing the way for a next step with its (again) successful cooperation of Torun and Kjetil: a duo album, which will be released in autumn 2018 at Jazzland.
 Times of excitement and anticipation!

 Torun has been singing in various Gospel choirs since early childhood days and by that developed her skills as a singer and soloist.
 In her home town Skien she came in touch with Jazz and song-writing at high school.
 In 1998 she moved to Oslo where she started studying at the Norwegian Institute of Stage and Studio (NISS).
 At that time her collaboration with bass player Kjetil Dalland began.
 Bugge Wesseltoft offered her to publish an album at his label Jazzland Recordings after having discovered one of her songs by a coincidence: “Glittercard”, Torun’s debut album, was released in 2003.
 Followed by “Prayers and Observations” in 2006 – also produced by Wesseltoft – and by “Passage” in 2010 (Emarcy Records).
 After having released the cover album “Visits” (Emarcy Records) Torun returned to Jazzland Recordings with “Grand White Silk” (2016) in 2013.